-James McGinnis is a partner in the Antitrust and Trade Regulation Practice Group in the firm's San Francisco office.
-Mr. McGinnis was formerly an Assistant United States Attorney for the Eastern and Central Districts of California, serving in the Criminal Division from 1984-1988.
+James McGinnis is a member of the Antitrust and Competition Practice Group in the firm's San Francisco office.
+James was formerly an Assistant United States Attorney for the Eastern and Central Districts of California, serving in the Criminal Division from 1984-1988.

 Areas of Practice

-Mr. McGinnis specializes in complex litigation and white collar criminal matters with a focus on antitrust issues, often in the international arena.
-His complex litigation experience also includes parallel criminal/civil cases, class actions, securities and mass tort matters.
-In addition, Mr. McGinnis regularly conducts internal investigations and compliance reviews.
+James specializes in complex litigation and white collar criminal matters with a focus on antitrust issues, often in the international arena.
+His complex litigation experience also includes parallel criminal/civil cases, class actions, securities, mass tort matters, and managing the national defense of 100's of product liability cases.
+In addition, James regularly conducts internal investigations and compliance reviews.
 He serves as U.S. national counsel directing the defense of criminal and civil litigation for leading international businesses in a wide variety of industries.
-Recognized by Chambers & Partners and Best Lawyers in America, Mr. McGinnis often has been selected by his peers and the courts as defense liaison counsel in complex multi-district class action litigation.
+Recognized by Chambers & Partners and Best Lawyers in America, James often has been selected by his peers and the courts as defense liaison counsel in complex multi-district class action litigation.

 National counsel and defense liaison counsel for coordinated antitrust price-fixing class actions.
 In re Cathode Ray Tube (CRT) Antitrust Litigation, MDL.
 No 1917.